Superb-Man/SWD-Practise/README.md

 CSE 408 Software Development Course Project.
 We built a ticket-booking platform for Air,Train and Bus Services in perspective of Bangladesh.
-We built a ticket management and scheduling system only for Train-Service due to shortage of time. comparing Others top class project,ours wasn't that much beautiful and most optimized.But we try to do something good if not better.
+We built a ticket management and scheduling system only for Train-Service due to shortage of time. comparing Others top class project,ours wasn't that much beautiful and not much optimized.But we try to do something good if not better.Hoping to do better in future
 # Client(User) Platform
 ![Screenshot from 2024-05-16 23-09-35](https://github.com/Superb-Man/e-TicketBooking/assets/104999005/7181d683-00d7-4628-8202-9e28cb5a007b)
 ![Screenshot from 2024-05-16 23-11-47](https://github.com/Superb-Man/e-TicketBooking/assets/104999005/664a3a2a-31e7-4918-bf05-74dd09db4b22)